 An air canopy add-on works in conjunction with your air tent design, which requires a pump making for a quick tent set up.
 Other heavy options include Gas system options, AC/heat pump, propane heater, and a lithium battery upgrade, all of which add to the gross axle weight rating though.

 Coachmen Clipper campers weighing a little over 1800 lbs

 Forest River Flagstaff was aiming for ultimate value when designing the Mac series travel trailers.
 Packing in as many basic options as well as add ons as possible to accommodate any family’s ideal pop up in this weight range.
 Many of the features are standard, but Flagstaff has made many basic features customary.

 GVWR: 3,263 lbs

-a 3-Way Refrigerator, a 20K BTU furnace, water filtration system, spare tire with carrier, an outside griddle, a power roof lift system, and two BTU low profile roof-mounted air conditioner solutions, so be sure to keep track of the overall weight of your pop up trailer versus your vehicle’s towing capacity.
+A 3-Way Refrigerator, a 20K BTU furnace, water filtration system, spare tire with carrier, an outside griddle, a power roof lift system, and two BTU low profile roof-mounted air conditioner options.
+Be sure to keep track of the overall weight of your pop up trailer versus your vehicle’s towing capacity.